-- Glass Lids (clear to allow you to observe food, can fit better than metal)
+- Glass Lids (clear to allow you to observe food, may fit better than all metal)

 - Silicone Handles (stays cool while you cook)

-- Thermo-spot Heat Indicators turn solid red when pre-heated
+- Thermo-Spot heat indicator turns solid red when pre-heated

 - Hard-Anodized Aluminum

-The unique Thermo-spots in the center of each pan are an interesting feature to inform you when the pan is pre-heated.
+The unique Thermo-Spots in the center of each pan are an interesting feature that inform you when the pan is pre-heated.

-However, at lower temperature struggles to indicate if the pan is hot or not.
-On the flip side, if your pan is extremely hot, you’ll notice that the spot has changed.
+However, at lower temperatures it feels like they struggle to indicate if the pan is fully preheated or not.
+On the flip side, if your pan is extremely hot, you’ll notice that the spot has changed very clearly.

 While this set is designed with the dishwasher in mind, T-Fal recommends that you re-season your cookware every 10 times that you wash it.

-Is T-Fal oven safe?
+Is T-fal oven safe?
 Yes, up to 350F.
 However, this cookware has silicone handles and we don’t like putting silicone or plastics in the oven.
-It just doesn’t feel like a good thing to do.

 350F isn’t all that hot, depending on what you’re doing, and some ovens are a lot hotter than what’s indicated.
-It might be safer to keep them on top of the stove.
+So it might be safer to keep them on top of the stove.

-This set features special anti-warp technology to help it last as long as possible.
-The hard-anodized exterior helps prevent scratches, but you still need to be careful.
+This set features special anti-warp technology to help it last as long as possible and the hard-anodized exterior helps prevent scratches, but you still need to be careful.

 Unfortunately, the T-Fal Ultimate is not an induction cookware set.

-This set is an affordable set designed by a well-known brand that keeps on top of the latest nonstick technology.
+This set is designed by a well-known brand that has been known to keep on top of the latest nonstick technology.

-If you’re looking for a strong set of nonstick cookware that you can throw in the dishwasher occasionally, we feel T-Fal offers the best nonstick cookware.
+So, if you’re looking for a strong set of nonstick cookware that you can throw in the dishwasher occasionally, we feel that T-fal Ultimate may be the best nonstick cookware for the money.

 Simply Calphalon Cookware Set

 Another leader in cookware is Calphalon.
-This 10 piece nonstick cookware set is a visually appealing, but lacks 2 things that our top pick has.
+Their 10 piece nonstick cookware set is a visually appealing, but lacks 2 things that our top pick has.